venveo/craft-compress/README.md

 to use them in Asset relation fields. set changes, a new archive asset will be created and the prior will not be automatically deleted.
+- When you provide a name for your archive, it's a good idea to ensure that name is unique to the files you're zipping up.
+Failure to do so could result in the file not being cached well and being constantly overwritten.

 Brought to you by [Venveo](https://www.venveo.com)